Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

 \subsubsection{Comparison to Prior Markerless Tracking Method}

-To benchmark the performance of the proposed methods against prior art in markerless tracking in neuronavigation settings, we included a comparison with the MarLe algorithm proposed by Matsuda et al.~\cite{matsuda2023marle}.
+To benchmark the performance of the proposed methods against prior art in markerless tracking for neuronavigation, we included a comparison with the MarLe algorithm proposed by Matsuda et al.~\cite{matsuda2023marle}.
 MarLe functions as a monocular RGB tracking approach.
-Unlike the method described in Section~\ref{subsubsec:rgb_mono_method}, which utilizes MediaPipe, MarLe employs the Dlib library to detect facial landmarks.
-As the source code for MarLe is currently unavailable to the public, we re-implemented the method closely following the description in the original paper.
-Moreover, the original MarLe study used video data with resolutions of $2048\times1536$, $1920\times1080$, and $1280\times720$~\cite{matsuda2023marle}, whereas in this study, we used data with a higher resolution of $3840\times2160$, and therefore the performance of this algorithm is expected to be superior in our study compared to the original.
-While we could have downsampled our video data to match the resolution in the MarLe original study, our focus was on the comparison of the markerless algorithms rather than the camera hardware.
+Unlike our proposed method, as in~\ref{subsubsec:rgb_mono_method}, MarLe employs the Dlib library to detect facial landmarks.
+As the source code for MarLe is currently unavailable to the public, we re-implemented the method to the best of our ability.